brettski74/Milton/resources/HotplateSetup.md

 ### Step 16.
 Cool the PCBs in place

 Once you can see that every single joint has reflowed, give it about another 30 seconds, then shut off the oven.
-Open the oven door and leave the backing sheet to cool in place on the oven shelf/rack.
+Open the oven door and leave the baking sheet to cool in place on the oven shelf/rack.
 There will probably be smoke.
 Fans and exhaust fans are handy to have have at this point in the process.
 You may be tempted to move the baking sheet elsewhere to cool, but this is risky.
 Every single joint is almost certainly still molten and moving the baking sheet runs the risk of disturbing one or more of them, which could necessitate you repeating this